dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

 **Block**

-This drops certain ACPI tabes from loading, for us we'll want to drop
+This drops certain ACPI tabes from loading, for us we can ignore this

 **Patch**: